 Covering an area of 18,300 sq.km, the island nation of Fiji is an archipelago of more than 330 islands and 500 islets; with Viti Levu and Vanua Levu being the two largest and the most populated islands.
 Located on the southeastern coast of Viti Levu (Fiji’s principal island) is Suva – the capital and the largest city of Fiji, as well as one of the largest urban centers in the South Pacific islands.
 Suva is also the chief port and the administrative, cultural, economic and commercial center of the country.
 Lautoka is the 2nd largest city in Fiji.

-Fiji is an island nation in Melanesia and an archipelago in the Southern Pacific Ocean, as a part of the continent of Oceania.
+Fiji is an island country in Melanesia and an archipelago in the Southern Pacific Ocean, as a part of the continent of Oceania.
 It is geographically positioned both in the Southern and Eastern hemispheres of the Earth.
 Fiji is situated in the northeast of Australia; in the north of New Zealand and is completely surrounded by the Pacific Ocean.
 Its closest neighbors are: Vanuatu to the west; New Caledonia to the southwest; New Zealand’s Kermadec Islands to the southeast; Tonga to the east; the Samoa and France’s Wallis and Futuna to the northeast and Tuvalu to the north.

 Regional Maps: Map of Oceania

 |Land Area||18,274.00 km2|

 This page was last updated on August 15, 2023